-Key to Sequential Test Results

-Pass Pass subject to further Site is not suitable or

-consideration of the would require an
+Key to Sequential Test Results Pass Pass subject to further consideration of the site's contribution to the supply of minerals or waste facilities.
+Site is not suitable or would require an Exception Test demonstrated through a Level 2 SFRA to proceed.

-site's contribution to the Exception Test

-supply of minerals or demonstrated through a

-waste facilities.
-Level 2 SFRA to

-proceed.

-Site Reference: WJP15 Sear ner Carr, Eastfield, Scarborough Site Information Compost to be used in restoration of landfill site, which is being restored to woodland, shrubs and grassland with original recycling building to be retained for continued use beyond the current planning permission end-date of 2020.
+Site Reference: WJP15 Seamer Carr, Eastfield, Scarborough Site Information Compost to be used in restoration of landfill site, which is being restored to woodland, shrubs and grassland with original recycling building to be retained for continued use beyond the current planning permission end-date of 2020.
 Other recycling building not time limited.
 Energy from Waste (GEM plant currently time limited to 2020).
 Landfill gas utilisation plant to be removed when no longer required for that function.
 Proposed access: Existing Seamer Carr access via Dunslow Road (U825 unclassified road) onto Cayton Approach and Seamer Carr Road to A64.
 Current use: Landfill (under restoration), Recycling (including treatment, bulking and transfer), Open windrow composting and Energy from Waste (Biomass and Landfill Gas Utilization).
 Site area: 107.8ha Waste annual tonnage import (as at 2020): 25,000 Composting; 47,000 Kerbside Recycling - bulking and transfer in existing MRF; 75,000 C&I Recycling and Municipal Residual waste in 'new' MRF.
 Estimated date of commencement: From 2020 Proposed Life of Site: 15 - 20 years Proposed Land Use Retention of existing recycling (including treatment, bulking and transfer), open windrow composting, and energy from waste (biomass) facilities beyond end of current planning permissions which are currently limited to 2020 and new inert waste screening facility.
 NPPF Vulnerability Classification Less vulnerable